-Inspect View Tree is a feature that is designed to help you discover all the visible elements of your mobile application while developing your test scripts.
-It captures a snapshot of the user interface and allows you to navigate and inspect view objects of your native apps.
+Explore View Tree is a feature that is designed to help you discover all the visible elements of your mobile application while developing your test scripts.
+It captures a snapshot of the user interface and allows you to navigate and explore the view objects of your native apps.

 What You'll Need